Do you have a dream? I hope this week finds you cultivating endurance, practicing gratitude, and letting yourself have a dream.

 This week I encourage you to take stock of your energy.

-Ask yourself if there is anything in your life that needs to change in order to better support your energy.
+Ask yourself if there is anything in your life that needs to change to better support your energy.
 Life right now might not be affording you the things you used to be able to do for self-renewal.
 Maybe you need to get creative in finding ways to restock and resource your energy from routines that allow for little alone time – or too much alone time – depending on your current circumstances.

 Worry is the shadow side of the Gate 62, the Gate of Preparation.